koromodako/aionyphe/README.md

 ### Configuration File (optional)

-`aionyphe` client can load configuration from an file depending on the operating system being used.
+`aionyphe` client can load configuration from a file depending on the operating system being used.

 | OS      | Configuration file              |